Should Age Matter? How 65 Came to Be Old and Old Came to Be Ill

 Baby boomers, 78 million strong, are turning 65 at a rate of 4 million per year.
 The press, the government, and the medical community claim, often and loudly, that these numbers augur a mass dependency crisis.
 Such spokesmen envision a world of decrepit elders afflicted with chronic disease slurping their way through the country’s resources.
 This month historian Tamara Mann explores how, in the United States, the so-called “geriatric crisis” is less related to age itself than to the relationship between old age and government funds, particularly Medicare.
 She explains how 65 became a federal marker of old age and why health insurance came to be offered as the best solution to the problems afflicting America’s elders.

-Read more on American social policy: The History of U.S. Health Care Reform; Unemployment; Immigration Policy; Higher Education; and “Class Warfare” in American Politics.
+Read more on American social policy: The History of U.S. Health Care Reform (PDF File); Unemployment; Immigration Policy; Higher Education; and “Class Warfare” in American Politics.

 Baby boomers, 78 million strong, are turning 65 at a rate of 4 million per year in the United States.